Spanish bonds battered, bank bailout raises concerns

 "We thought the tightening would last a bit longer but that wasn't the case.
 Spanish yields are heading towards the highs we saw at the beginning of June and this shows how difficult the situation is," said Viola Julien, a strategist at Helaba Landesbank hesse-Thueringen.

-"Accepting aid for recapitalisation of the banking sector means it will have to finance itself on capital markets for its deficit and it's getting harder with yields climbing."
+"Accepting aid for recapitalization of the banking sector means it will have to finance itself on capital markets for its deficit and it's getting harder with yields climbing."

 No precise bailout figure was set after Spain said it would await an independent assessment of the capital needs of its banking sector, due to be delivered in less than two weeks.